Medi-Cal’s 50-Year Journey from Narrow Welfare Program to Engine of Change in California Health Care

 Since then, California’s muscular economy, remarkable natural resources, expanding political and cultural influence, growing population, and inventiveness have propelled the state to global leadership in many fields — including creating a health care safety net for its most vulnerable people.

 Before the ACA took effect, Medi-Cal enrollment stood at 7.9 million.
 Since implementation on January 1, 2014, the program has signed up 4.7 million more people.
 And starting next month, the umbrella will open wider still.
-For the first time, undocumented low-income children will be eligible for full-scope Medi-Cal.
+For the first time, undocumented children in low-income households will be eligible for full-scope Medi-Cal.
 It’s a historic step forward to cover yet another overlooked group, and CHCF is proud to be working with other California funders as well as state and local agencies to ensure that the 170,000 to 250,000 newly eligible kids are properly enrolled and receive the coverage and care they need.

 “State of Medi-Cal” to Be Fourth Largest

 By next year, Medi-Cal enrollment is projected to reach 13.5 million, the largest Medicaid enrollment of any state.
 Only three states have entire populations greater than that.